 Is the Behind the Fun tour worth it?

 The Behind the Fun tour gives you a unique perspective on many operations of a cruise ship.
 If you love learning the inner workings of a cruise ship and how everything works, it’s a really interesting experience.
-It’s a small intimate tour where you’re encouraged to ask questions and make it interactive, so it’s a unique experience.
-That being said, it’s not entirely action-packed, so as I mentioned before, although children 8 and up can attend, they might not find it as interested as a later teen or an adult.
+It’s a small intimate tour where you’re encouraged to ask questions and make it interactive, so each tour can be different.
+That being said, it’s not entirely action-packed, so as I mentioned before, although children 8 and up can attend, they might not find it as interesting as a teen or an adult.